AstroBarker/mplcolors/README.md

 # Requirements
 You just need a Python distribution with matplotlib and a true color compatible terminal emulator.

-# Useage
+# Installation
+There are two options for installing `mplcolors`.
+1. Clone this repository `git clone https://github.com/AstroBarker/mplcolors.git`.
+2. Run `make install` inside the script directory.
+  * _MacOS_ `make PREFIX=/usr/local install`

-It's probably easiest to create an alias in your shell's rc file (e.g., `~/.bashrc`) such as
+Alternatively, you may create an alias in your shell's rc file (e.g., `~/.bashrc`) such as
 ```shell
 alias mplcolors='python /path/to/dir/mplcolors.py'
 ```
+although this will not install the `man` file.

+# Useage

-then you can just run
+After installation, you may run
 ```shell
 mplcolors
 ```

-to print the colors.
+to print the default `matplotlib` colors.

 ![Screenshot showing the script in use](screenshot.png)